carlosvin/carlosvin.github.io/posts/choosing-modern-cpp-stack.en.rst

 .. note:: I've listed just things I don't like, those projects have other great features.

 After discarding previous ones, I'm considering Meson_ or CMake_.
+Both are fast build systems:

+Although Meson_ is written in Python_, it generates a Ninja_ build project.
+First time you configure the project you have to run Meson_, but for building or testing you are actually running Ninja_.

+CMake_ is also able to generate Ninja_ files among other formats, `check CMake generators documentation for more information <https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html>`_.

 CMake_ vs Meson_
 -----------------